To earn a JD degree, a student must:

 Except as noted below, a student must take and pass all the courses in the first-year curriculum to graduate.
 The Sr. Associate Dean for Academic Affairs (or their designee) will ordinarily exempt students who transfer to the School of Law from another law school, or from another degree program, from the requirement to complete Professional Development.

 A student who receives a failing grade in a first-year course must retake the course unless the Sr. Associate Dean for Academic Affairs, upon the recommendation of the instructor, grants a waiver.
-Waivers are granted when: (1) justification is shown for the failure; (2) there is cause to believe that the students’ learning experience in the course was adequate; and (3) the student would be better served by being allowed to take another course that would otherwise be missed.
+Waivers may be granted when: (1) justification is shown for the failure; (2) there is cause to believe that the students’ learning experience in the course was adequate; and (3) the student would be better served by being allowed to take another course that would otherwise be missed.
 The recommendation must be made no later than the semester following the semester in which the failure occurred.
+If a student repeats a first-year course, both the failing grade and the new grade will be reflected on the student's transcript and calculated in the student's GPA.

 A student who receives a failing grade in a first-year course or who withdraws after the add/drop period may not take that course with the same instructor without that instructor’s written consent unless the course is not offered (excluding summer courses) with another instructor before the student is expected to graduate.